apache/flink/docs/getting-started/tutorials/table_api.md

 ## Attempt One

-Now that we have the skeleton of a job let's add some business logic.
+Now with a  skeleton of a job set-up, you are ready to add some business logic.
-We want a report that shows the total spend for each account across each hour of the day.
+The goal is to build a report that shows the total spend for each account across each hour of the day.
-Just like a SQL query, we can select the required fields and group by our keys.
+Just like a SQL query, Flink can select the required fields and group by your keys.
-Because the timestamp field has millisecond granularity, we will use our UDF to round it down to the nearest hour.
+Because the timestamp field has millisecond granularity, you can use the UDF to round it down to the nearest hour.
-Finally, we will select all the fields, summing the total spend per account-hour pair.
+Finally, select all the fields, summing the total spend per account-hour pair.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">